-The ancient Chinese believed that true health comes when body, mind and spirit work together in harmony.
-Taoist Tai Chi® arts grew out of this tradition and are a path of ultimate transformation.
+Taoism teaches that health comes when body, mind and spirit work together in harmony.
+Taoist Tai Chi® arts grew from this tradition and are a powerfully beneficial path of ultimate transformation.

-Beginning Classes or Beginner Weekends are available at hundreds of locations.
+Beginning Sessions or Beginner Weekends are available at hundreds of locations.